^

 Press Kit: 2026 Multidisciplinary Radiopharmaceutical Therapy Symposium

-The inaugural Multidisciplinary Radiopharmaceutical Therapy Symposium will take place February 17-18, 2026, in Palm Desert, California.
-This new, two-day meeting brings together experts from oncology, nuclear medicine, radiology and related fields to share the most up-to-date research and education in the rapidly expanding area of radiopharmaceutical treatments for cancer and other diseases.
+The inaugural Multidisciplinary Radiopharmaceutical Therapy Symposium was held February 17-18, 2026, in Palm Desert, California.
+This new, two-day meeting brought together experts from oncology, nuclear medicine, radiology and related fields to share the most up-to-date research and education in the rapidly expanding area of radiopharmaceutical treatments for cancer and other diseases.

-Program highlights include keynote remarks from Stephen M. Hahn, MD, FASTRO, Chief Executive Officer and Board Chair of Nucleus RadioPharma and former Commissioner of the U.S. Food and Drug Administration, and Johannes Czernin, MD, Chief of the Ahmanson Translational Imaging Division at UCLA Health.
-For more information, read our media advisory.
+Program highlights included keynote remarks from Stephen M. Hahn, MD, FASTRO, Chief Executive Officer and Board Chair of Nucleus RadioPharma and former Commissioner of the U.S. Food and Drug Administration, and Johannes Czernin, MD, Chief of the Ahmanson Translational Imaging Division at UCLA Health.
+For more information, read our media advisory and find abstracts and presenter/presentation details in the conference planner.

 Embargo Policy and Access to Abstracts

-All abstracts to be presented at the 2026 Multidisciplinary Radiopharmaceutical Therapy Symposium are embargoed until 8:00 a.m.
+All abstracts to be presented at the 2026 Multidisciplinary Radiopharmaceutical Therapy Symposium were embargoed until 8:00 a.m.
 Pacific time, Tuesday, February 17, 2026.
-The embargo policy applies to all abstracts regardless of whether information is obtained from another source.
+Information beyond what is included in the abstract, such as updated or additional results, was embargoed until the date and time of scientific presentation.
+The embargo policy applied to all abstracts regardless of whether information is obtained from another source.

 Embargo violations by media professionals may result in suspension of credentials at the symposium as well as future meetings and may also impact the ability to receive advance media materials for future meetings.
 Embargo violations by abstract authors and/or sponsors may result in removal of the abstract from the scientific program.
 Abstract authors are responsible for notifying financial and other sponsors about this embargo policy.

-The full text of the abstracts selected for oral and poster presentation will be available online at the start of the meeting.
+The full text of the abstracts selected for oral and poster presentation became available online at the start of the meeting.
 Abstracts also will be published in a supplement of the International Journal of Radiation Oncology • Biology • Physics.

 Press Registration